View original document

 book:

-"Vvhile the Federal Reserve bill was pending," wrote Senator Glass,
+"While the Federal Reserve bill was pending,” wrote Senator Glass,

 "it was mercilessly condemned in detail by certain interests.
-Where

 there was any praise in these quarters, it was faint enough to damn.
-This

 hostile criticism reflected not alone the attitude of bankers, as the

-class which imagined that it was chiefly affected by the proposed readjustment; but it voiced the disapprobation of those business groups which
+class which imagined that it was chiefly affected by the proposed readjust

 are most readily impressed by banking thought.